 - Currently Unused - Recommend using the same address as General Email

 From the Project Homepage:

-- Click Management>Project Configuration>Basic Project Settings in the top navigation bar.
+- Click Management>Project Configuration>Project Settings in the top navigation bar.

-Under the Basic Options heading, there is one optional email address field.
+Under the Configure Your Project heading, there is one optional email address field.
 Filling this field in with an email address will tell the Centercode system to use this email address in place of the General Community Email for that specific Project.
 Leaving this blank will use the General Community Email for that Project.

 - Email Templates have an Advanced option to insert a "From Address" that will be used, regardless of settings selected above, for that specific Email Template.
 There may be additional areas where you can set the "From Address" manually, and in these cases this will overwrite the default and send from the manually entered address instead.